What Is Lung Cancer?

 Non-small cell lung cancer

 Most cases of lung cancer are called non-small cell.
 There are a few different types of non-small cell lung cancer.
 These include squamous cell carcinoma, adenocarcinoma, and large cell carcinoma.
-When cancer cells grow together in one area, they form a tumor.

 Small cell lung cancer